Realised-Prophets/Cat-properties/README.md

 # Cat-properties
-A brief description of my cat and his incredible properties
+A brief description of the cat entrusted to me by said cat and his incredible properties